alabbas-ali/Network-Protocols-Similarity/README.md

 - PcapReader: Java Project to extract different protocols payload content and save them in sperate files
 - PacketComparing: Java project to extract the similarity metrics result of different protocols comparison and save results in excel file
 - PacketClustring: Java Project (still not fully implemented), aims to do classification based on protocol payload similarity and feature selection

+## Note

+Please refer to each folder to find more explanation about each project